 HIKING ICELAND!
-It is very common for tourist to come and make their way around the “Ring Road” camping and stopping off at all the wonderful sights along the way.
+It is very common for tourists to come and make their way around the “Ring Road” camping and stopping off at all the beautiful sights along the way.
 Here is a quick guide for anyone who hopes to spend at least part of their Icelandic holiday hiking in the beautiful southern highlands.

-The Laugavegur Trek has become both Iceland’s most famous, and most difficult hiking trek.
-Measuring 55 km between the towns of Landmannalaugar and Þórsmörk, the Laugavegur Trek offers hikers every possible Icelandic view they could ask for, from great glaciers, to roaring hot springs, to big rivers and lakes.
+The Laugavegur Trek has become both Iceland’s most famous and most challenging hiking trek.
+Measuring 55 km between Landmannalaugar and Þórsmörk, the Laugavegur Trek offers hikers every possible Icelandic view they could ask for, from great glaciers to great glaciers to roaring hot springs, to big rivers and lakes.

-For most, the hike will take four days and while the hike is fairly difficult to begin with, the difficulty of the trip varies greatly depending on the weather conditions.
+For most, the hike will take four days and while the hike is pretty difficult, to begin with, the difficulty of the trip varies greatly depending on the weather conditions.

-Most people do the walk from north to south, starting in Landmannalaugar, at an elevation of 600 metres, and finishing at Þórsmörk, with an elevation of 300 metres.
+Most people do the walk from north to south, starting in Landmannalaugar, at an elevation of 600 meters, and finishing at Þórsmörk, with an elevation of 300 meters.

-Assuming you are taking this route, the highest point on the hike occurs on the first day where you will climb to an elevation of around 1,100 metres.
-It is important to remember that due to Iceland’s Arctic climate, this translates to over 3,000 metres in the European Alps.
+Assuming you are taking this route, the highest point on the hike occurs on the first day where you will climb to an elevation of around 1,100 meters.
+It is important to remember that due to Iceland’s Arctic climate, translates to over 3,000 meters in the European Alps.

-Due to its location in the southern highlands, the trail is only serviced for a few weeks a year.
-It is asked, both for safety and conservation concerns, that hikers not try and hike the trail when it is not serviced.
+Due to its location in the southern highlands, the trail is only serviced a few weeks a year.
+For safety and conservation concerns, it is asked that hikers not try and hike the trail when it is not serviced.

-Along the trail, there are six huts for guests to stay in should they desire.
-If the huts are full, or they would rather camp outside, there are also camp grounds at the huts where they can stay.
+Along the trail are six huts for guests to stay in should they desire.
+If the huts are full, or they would rather camp outside, there are also campgrounds at the huts where they can stay.

 Wild camping is not allowed and as such, it is very important that you get your reservations early.

-Each of the huts offers showers, cold running water, bunk accommodation for up to 20 people, shared fully stocked kitchen, water toilets, hot showers, and garbage facilities.
-Towels, bed sheets, etc. are not provided.
+Each huts offers showers, cold running water, bunk accommodation for up to 20 people, a shared fully stocked kitchen, water toilets, hot showers, and garbage facilities.
+Towels, bed sheets, etc., are not provided.

 Food cannot be bought.
 The campgrounds offer the use of toilet facilities, running cold water, hot showers, and garbage facilities.
 They do not offer any use of the hut facilities.